On this page

 - Find your SMSF in the Existing SMSF section, and click the Add new investment to SMSF button

 To add a new SMSF:

-Go to the Cash flows & Goals step (top menu), then the Review super funds sub-step, then scroll to the end of the page and click the +Start a new SMSF (BETA) button
+- Go to the Review super funds sub-step (under the Cash flows & Goals step on the top menu), scroll to the end to the page and click the +Start a new SMSF button

 |SMSF fees and expenses|

 The following fees can be entered on the main SMSF form:

 If any other fees are being paid from the SMSF (e.g. financial adviser fees):

 For more information, see the Expense in the help documentation.